 Don’t be afraid to create a client profile for each landing page.
 Let this be your guiding star when developing your pitch.

-Use Video to Build a Bond
+Use Video to Build Trust

 Video offers an opportunity to make a connection that simply cannot be achieved through the written word.
 An introductory video or motivational speech will allow would-be clients to get a sense of your energy and personality.
 A testimonial video from a satisfied client provides valuable and relatable social proof.
 All accounts of online trends point toward the rising popularity of video, and in an industry as intimate as coaching, it’s an important tool worth utilizing.